adityathakekar/Agentic-AI/ARCHITECTURE.md

 ## 🏗️ System Architecture
 We implemented a **Sequential Handoff Pattern**.
 The system mimics a linear assembly line where data is refined at each step.

+## 🔮 Future Roadmap
+While this MVP demonstrates the core Agentic Architecture, the full vision includes:
+* **Vector Database Integration (RAG):** To store and recall previous investment memos.
+* **Human-in-the-Loop Mode:** allowing a senior partner to approve the "Skeptic's" findings before the report is generated.
+* **Multi-Modal Analysis:** Using Gemini 1.5 Pro to analyze PDF pitch decks and charts, not just text search.

 ### The Agent Workflow
 ```mermaid
 graph LR